 - It is a pure isomer of THC.
-If you believe marijuana contains harmful chemicals, you don’t have to worry about consuming them.
+Those who believe marijuana contains harmful chemicals don’t have to worry about consuming them.

 - While it is a synthesized version of THC, it won’t lead to an intoxicating high.

-- It has a long half-life, which means it stays at a therapeutic level in your blood for twice as long as cannabis.
+- It has a long half-life, which means it stays at a therapeutic level in the blood for twice as long as cannabis.

 - As it isn’t smoked or otherwise inhaled, it is less likely to cause lung or throat irritation.

 - A variety of health insurance plans cover it.

 - As it is manufactured under controlled conditions, it is less likely to be tainted.